Slavonia: Ottoman conquest

 The Ottoman wars instigated great demographic changes.
 Croats migrated towards Austria and the present-day Burgenland Croats are direct descendants of these settlers.
-The Muslim population in Slavonia at the end of Turkish rule accounted for almost half of Slavonia's population who was indigenous, primarily Croats, less immigrants from Bosnia and Serbia and rarely genuine Turks or Arabs.
+By the end of Turkish rule, Muslims accounted for almost half of Slavonia's indigenous population, being primarily Croats and immigrants from Bosnia and Serbia rather than Turks or Arabs.
 In the second half of the 16th century Vlachs from Slavonia were no longer an exclusive part of population because the Vlach privileges were attractive for many non-Vlachs who mixed with the Vlachs in order to get their status.
 To replace the fleeing Croats, the Habsburgs called on the Orthodox populations of Bosnia and Serbia to provide military service in the Croatian Military Frontier.
 Serb migration into this region peaked during the Great Serb Migrations of 1690 and 1737–39.
 The greatest Serb concentrations were in the eastern Slavonia, and Sremski Karlovci became the see of Serbian Orthodox metropolitans.
 Part of the colonists came to Slavonia from area south of the Sava, especially from the Soli and Usora areas, continuing the process which already started after 1521.
 At beginning of the 17th century it seems that there was a new wave of colonization, about 10,000 families which are assumed to come from Sanjak of Klis or with less possibility from area of Sanjak of Bosnia.